-- Old English Sæterdæg, Sæternesdæg, literally "day of the planet Saturn," from Sæternes (genitive of Sætern; see Saturn) + Old English dæg "day."
-Partial loan-translation of Latin Saturni dies "Saturn's day" (cf. Dutch zaterdag, Old Frisian saterdi, Middle Low German satersdach; Irish dia Sathuirn, Welsh dydd Sadwrn).
-The Latin word is itself a loan-translation of Greek kronou hemera, literally "the day of Cronus."
+- seventh day of the week, Old English sæterdæg, sæternesdæg, literally "day of the planet Saturn," from Sæternes (genitive of Sætern; see Saturn) + Old English dæg (see day).
+Partial loan-translation of Latin Saturni dies "Saturn's day" (cf. Dutch Zaterdag, Old Frisian Saterdi, Middle Low German Satersdach; Irish dia Sathuirn, Welsh dydd Sadwrn).
+The Latin word itself is a loan-translation of Greek kronou hemera, literally "the day of Cronus."

-Saturday night has been famous for "drunkenness and looseness in relations between the young men and young women" since at least mid-19c.
+Saturday night has been used figuratively to suggest "drunkenness and looseness in relations between the young men and young women" since at least mid-19c.
 Saturday-night special "cheap, low-caliber handgun" is American English, attested from 1976 (earlier Saturday-night pistol, 1929).